Waharrison/bamazon/README.md

  - You will then be asked if you want to buy more items or NO and the connection is closed.

  Option 2: bamazonmanager
-  Start this by running node bamazonmanager.js in the command line.
+  Start by running node bamazonmanager.js in the command line.
   This will prompt a menu to choose from
     - View Products
     - View Low Inventory